-It is a requirement that a teacher completes the Teacher Observation Record form, located on our secure website, Teach Cambridge, for the following OCR setassignments Unit R039 and R040 for each student as evidence of their engineering drawings, product disassembly and prototype production.
-The Teacher Observation Record form should support evidence of the student producing of engineering drawings (R039), a student disassembling a product and producing a prototype (R040), alongside evidence such as the drawings (R039), a report, a "making diary" and digital recordings/photographic evidence (R040).
+It is a requirement that a teacher completes the Teacher Observation Record form, located on our secure website, Teach Cambridge, for the following OCR setassignment Unit R040 for each student as evidence of production.
+The Teacher Observation Record form should support evidence of the student producing a prototype (R040), alongside evidence such as a "making diary" and digital recordings/photographic evidence (R040).

 Teacher observation cannot be used as evidence of achievement for a whole unit.
 Most evidence should be produced directly by the student.
-Teacher observation should only be used where specified as an evidence requirement (For example, for the production of engineering drawings in R039, and the product disassembly and prototype production in R040).
+Teacher observation should only be used where specified as an evidence requirement (For example, for the prototype production in R040).
 Teacher Observation Records must be suitably detailed for each student, to help assessors to determine if the grading criteria have been met.
 You must follow the guidance provided in the 'guidance notes' section of the form so that the evidence captured and submitted is appropriate.
 Both the student and the teacher must sign and date the form to show that you agree its contents.